Know all about IM-BHU from a Student Perspective: Interview with Nandini Thakur (MBA Student)

 Congratulation for your score in Common Admission Test (CAT).
 In 83 percentile you are not eligible for top MBA colleges like IIM, MDI, KJSIMR, IMT, GIM, BIM, TAPMI, GREAT LAKES, FMS, SPJIMR, NITIE, IITs and baby IIMs.

-But other than these various good MBA colleges are waiting for you like:
+But other than these various good MBA colleges are waiting for

 Fees for MBA varies across Universities, Private Collehes and Top Management institutes.
 For more information about MBA Colleges with Total Course Fees mentioned along, across Colleges in India do follow the link below